So, how does Nest work?

 Nest is like a family.
-When you live here, you become part of a passion-driven community of likeminded innovators.
-You can look forward to great conversation over red wine, lots of pick up sports (especially extreme ones), movie nights, fireside chats with external speakers, parties, and most importantly deep bonds with amazing people.
+When you live here, you become part of a passion-driven community of likeminded people.
+You can look forward to great conversation over wine, outings, movie nights, fireside chats with external speakers, parties, and most importantly deep bonds with amazing people.

 What is expected of a Nest resident?

 Nest is not a place where you come and go without speaking to anyone.
 The community aspect of living, learning, helping, and working together is what makes Nest such an incredible place.
-For this reason, we expect you to actively contribute to Nest both socially and as an entrepreneur.
+For this reason, we expect you to actively contribute to Nest socially, intellectually and creatively.
 For example, you likely have a skill, life experience, or connection in your network that other Nesters could benefit from.
 Share it!

-We have a few ground rules in Nest.
-Every other Sunday all twenty-one of us eat dinner together and each week you will eat dinner with your roomies.
+We have a few reoccurring events in Nest.
+Every other Sunday all twenty-one of us eat dinner together and each apartment comes up with gatherings whenever they want.
 Since everyone tends to be really busy, breaking bread at common dinner is a great way to kick back and catch up.
 On resident’s birthdays, all of Nest also gathers to wake them up with a song and special breakfast as a little celebration.

 How old/young do i have to be to live in Nest?

 As a rule of thumb, we’ll take in people that are between 22 and 36.
 However, if you are extremely awesome and unbelievably hungry to move in – forget this rule and make a world class application that we can’t ignore!

 Where is Nest located?

 At Reventlowsgade 10, 1651 Copenhagen V. Right next to Copenhagen’s Main Central Station, Tivoli, the Copenhagen lakes and the Meatpacking District – SMACK downtown!